rodeoflagellum/rodeoflagellum.github.io/_posts/2022-04-18-for-digital-dna.md

 [^moa]: _For example, researchers looking a leg bones from [Moa][wiki_moa] found that DNA had a half-life of around 521 years.
 These bones were between 600 - 8000 years old and were preserved at a temperature of 13.1 degrees Celcius[^moa]._: Kaplan, M. "DNA has a 521-year half-life [at 13.1 C]: genetic material can’t be recovered from dinosaurs–but it lasts longer than thought."
 Nature News 10 (2012).
 See <https://www.nature.com/articles/nature.2012.11555>.
 Quotes: (pp.1) "But palaeogeneticists led by Morten Allentoft at the University of Copenhagen and Michael Bunce at Murdoch University in Perth, Australia, examined 158 DNA-containing leg bones belonging to three species of extinct giant birds called moa.
 The bones, which were between 600 and 8,000 years old, had been recovered from three sites within 5 kilometres of each other, with nearly identical preservation conditions including a temperature of 13.1 ºC.
 The findings are published today in Proceedings of the Royal Society B1."; "By comparing the specimens' ages and degrees of DNA degradation, the researchers calculated that DNA has a half-life of 521 years.
 That means that after 521 years, half of the bonds between nucleotides in the backbone of a sample would have broken; after another 521 years half of the remaining bonds would have gone; and so on."; "The team predicts that even in a bone at an ideal preservation temperature of −5 ºC, effectively every bond would be destroyed after a maximum of 6.8 million years.
 The DNA would cease to be readable much earlier — perhaps after roughly 1.5 million years, when the remaining strands would be too short to give meaningful information."

 That DNA has such a long half-life is quite extraordinary.
 Two fairly recent examples showcasing this feat of Nature that pierced the public's attention[^public] are Ötzi the iceman and the report of million year-old mammoth remains. Ötzi the iceman is a mummified human (25-40 year-olds and likely murdered) from the Late Neolithic (Copper Age) who was located on 09/19/1991 in the Tyrolean Öztaler Alps.[^back] Believed to be around 5.2k-5.3k years-old (3359 - 3105 BCE)[^old], Ötzi is one of the older mummies that have been retrieved; that DNA is so structurally sound over time can afford us amazing insight into humanity's and Otzi's past (e.g., Ötzi's last meal[^meal], or his gut microbiome[^biom]).
-The million year-old mammoths story refers to 3 mammoth (the oldest fossils being 1.2-1.1Ma) specimens of the Early-Middle Pleistocene from Siberia DNA was read by a team of researchers; the sequencing and recovery of DNA from these fossils pushed the limits of what people thought was achievable with DNA sequencing[^million_mam].
+The million year-old mammoths story refers to 3 mammoth (the oldest fossils being 1.2-1.1Ma) specimens of the Early-Middle Pleistocene from Siberia whose DNA was read by a team of researchers; the sequencing and recovery of DNA from these fossils pushed the limits of what people thought was achievable with DNA sequencing[^million_mam], as the previous oldest example NEED was at least

 While I am not sure how the distributions of lifeforms and cellular mechanics would be different in worlds where DNA was half, a third, etc... as robust as it is in this world, I am grateful, at least with regard to our understanding of the Earth's natural past, that DNA is the way it is.